Find support and education for family members of people who are dealing with mental health symptoms

 NAMI Family Support groups are free support groups for family members, friends, and other caregivers of people diagnosed with a mental health condition.
 Groups are led by NAMI-trained facilitators and provide a safe, private, and non-judgmental setting.

-NAMI Basics is a free 6-week class for parents and caregivers of children and adolescents living with emotional and behavioral issues.
+NAMI Basics is a free class for parents and caregivers of children and adolescents living with emotional and behavioral issues.
 Participants will learn communication tips, how to problem-solve, and the skills to help you cope with the emotional impact of caring for your child.